-You’ve already read articles about what content upgrades are and about how they can help to increase opt-in rates to your mailing list by up to 785%.
+You’ve already read articles about what content upgrades are and about how they can help to triple opt-in rates to your mailing list.

 You know that your tired old CTA of “join my mailing list” just isn’t cutting it anymore, but you still haven’t switched to the content upgrade strategy.

 Using “join my mailing list” as a call-to-action is an easy option because it requires no extra effort, but we’re shortchanging ourselves a bit with this phrase.
 We should want people to sign up for our mailing list because we think that our future content or products will be useful to them.
 So let’s start out on the right foot and give them that value immediately.